EdwardModelChef/EdwardModelChef.github.io/README.md

 1. **Repository Setup**
    - Fork or clone this repository to your GitHub account
-   - Rename the repository to `ModelChefEdward.github.io` (replacing "ModelChefEdward" with your GitHub username if different)
+   - Rename the repository to `edwardmodelchef.github.io` (replacing "edwardmodelchef" with your GitHub username if different)

 2. **Customize Content**
    - Update the profile picture: Replace `images/profile.jpg` with your photo